PythonJoshua/AudioPLR/README.md

 Can be found in the releases tab.

 # Support
-You can contact me at: 7o_#9066 on discord!
+You can create a issue to contact me!